nils-vanderwerf/nils-vanderwerf/README.md

-🚀 Full stack engineer with 4 years of production experience in Ruby on Rails and PostgreSQL ⚡ Currently building with React, TypeScript, and Next.js 🤖 Daily user of Claude AI and GitHub Copilot — exploring the Claude API 🌏 Based in Sydney, Australia
+🚀 Full stack engineer with 4 years of production experience in Ruby on Rails and PostgreSQL<br>
+⚡ Currently building with React, TypeScript, and Next.js 🤖 Daily user of Claude AI and GitHub Copilot exploring the Claude API 🌏 Based in Sydney, Australia
 📫 n.vanderw.92@gmail.com